 Here are some visuals to show a variety ways of representing sounds rather than letters (including the non-example of “blah”):

 We use these letter-sounds cards to teach beginning letter-sound knowledge with an activity called Build It, which I wrote about here.
 That’s a great beginning activity for pre-K and beginning K readers.
 For everyone, however, we always use these letter-sound cards for Switch It, which is described with a video example here.

 Also, especially for children first learning the ins and outs of our code, we often use texts that have been coded, as in the example from our “My Dog Nick” passage below.
 The “th” in “this, “the “ck” in “black” and “Nick” and the “oo” in “good” are bolded to show the young reader that those letter-sounds combinations represent one sound.
 Children don’t need this scaffold for long; however, it is helpful for the first few weeks (sometimes months) to help them recognize more of the 250 letter-sound combinations 😮 our English code has.
 Finally, besides the 3-D manipulatives you use, also be wary of the digital reading tools your students use for learning how to decode.
 So many of them ignore or misunderstand the sound-driven logic of English.
-We’ve culled through dozens of them to bring you our top 7 list that DO base their activities on the child’s worldview of sounds, though, so be sure to snag it now if you haven’t already:

 And please let us know: